cjwood0/hythr/README.md

 # Hythr

 Hythr is a Twitter clone that utilizes the MEAN (MongoDB, Express.js, Angular, Node) stack.
+This was a personal project to continuuisly learn new technologoies.

 The choice of this stack was motivated by increasing usage of Angular and the popularity of Node/Express.
 While a NoSQL database is not ideal for this use case, this application serves as an example implementation of the complete stack.

 ## Getting Started